 In this post, we are going to look at a kitchen renovation I did in a Brooklyn apartment using an Ikea kitchen.
 I personally think this kitchen looks pretty damn good for Ikea!
 Let’s take a look at some of the decisions and details that helped make this kitchen look good.

-In order to make an Ikea kitchen look good you need to think of the entire kitchen as a whole and make sure you have an overall well thought out design.
-Everything from the layout, appliances selection, colors, backsplash design, and accessories will affect the way you perceive your kitchen.
-You should work within your budget but make sure there is deep thought and planning going into every decision.
+In order to make an Ikea kitchen look good, you need to think of the entire kitchen as a whole.
+Make sure you have an well thought out overall design.
+Everything from the layout, appliances selection, and colors, to backsplash design and accessories will affect the way you perceive your kitchen.
+You should work within your budget, but make sure there is deep thought and planning going into every decision.